 Hemophilia Hemophilia Hemophilia is a hereditary bleeding disorder caused by a deficiency in one of two blood clotting factors: factor VIII or factor IX.
-Several different gene abnormalities can cause the disorder... read more is the most common hereditary clotting disorder (see also Overview of Blood Clotting Disorders Overview of Blood Clotting Disorders Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
-These dysfunctions may result in Too little clotting, leading to abnormal... read more ).
+Several different gene abnormalities can cause the disorder... read more is the most common hereditary clotting disorder (see also Overview of Blood Clotting Disorders Overview of Blood Clotting Disorders Blood clots help stop bleeding.
+Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
+These dysfunctions may result in Too little... read more ).
 Hemophilia involves an inherited deficiency of certain clotting factors (proteins that help the blood clot, stopping bleeding).
 In hemophilia A, clotting factor VIII is deficient and in hemophilia B, factor IX is deficient.
 However, rarely people have an inherited deficiency of another clotting factor.
 Examples include a deficiency of factor II, V, VII, X, XI or XIII.
-Most of these disorders are inherited in an autosomal recessive fashion Non–X-Linked (Autosomal) Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more .
+Most of these disorders are inherited in an autosomal recessive fashion Non–X-Linked (Autosomal) Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more .
 In other words, the person needs to receive two copies of the abnormal gene, one from each parent.

 People with deficiencies of these clotting factors bruise easily and may have bleeding that is hard to stop (see also Bruising and Bleeding Bruising and Bleeding Bruising or bleeding after an injury is normal (see also How Blood Clots).
 However, some people have disorders that cause them to bruise or bleed too easily.
 Sometimes people bleed without any... read more ).
 Bleeding that is difficult to control after injury or surgery in a person who does not have hemophilia may indicate that a person has an uncommon clotting disorder.
 Doctors measure the levels of clotting factors in a blood sample in people who experience bruising or bleeding that is difficult to control.